 - From New York (JFK) to Glasgow with Delta

 - From Chicago to Edinburgh with United

 - From Orlando to Glasgow with Virgin Atlantic

-- From Philadelphia to Glasgow and Edinburgh with American Airlines
+- From Philadelphia to Edinburgh with American Airlines

-- From New York area (Stewart Airport) to Edinburgh with Norwegian
+- From Washington DC area (Dulles Airport) to Edinburgh with United

 - From Boston (Logan International Airport) to Edinburgh with Delta

 Please note; some of the above flights are operational on a seasonal service.
 Please check with the individual airlines.

 Flights from Europe

 Scotland’s international airports enjoy excellent year-round air links with most European and Scandinavian countries.